vnwal001/MyTestFolder/HW5-report.md

 - *Name 1-2 simple observations you can draw from each chart*
 - Answer:
 ```
-  1) I observed that about 25 states have populations clustered around the first bin which is between 4 million and 5 million people
+  1) I observed that about 25 states have populations clustered around the first bin which is between 4 million and 5 million people.
+This means they have a population of between 4 and 5 million people or less.
   2) I observed that this is a rightly skewed distribution.
 A right-skewed distribution often indicates the presence of outliers or extreme values on the high end of the scale.
  ```